Dental Services for Children in Orangeville

 Tooth decay is caused by acid-producing bacteria.
 These bacteria can sometimes be transmitted from the parents to baby through saliva, a spoon, or a pacifier, but is usually caused by frequent exposure to sweetened liquids.
 Almost any liquid provided to the child in a baby bottle, (including breast milk, baby formula, juice, or sweetened water), could cause these harmful bacteria to be transmitted .

-Taking your child for regular checkups with a pediatric dentist and implementing a good home-care routine can prevent baby bottle tooth decay.
+Taking your child for regular dental checkups and implementing a good home-care routine can help prevent baby bottle tooth decay.
 Parents should avoid transmitting bacteria to the child via saliva exchange.
 Rinse pacifiers and toys in clean water, and be sure to use a clean spoon for each person eating.

 Fluoride will help to protect you child's tooth enamel by reducing mineral loss and promoting mineral reuptake.
 Infants have an increased risk of tooth decay when they do not receive an appropriate amount of fluoride.